 Do you have brushes that the ferrule has detached from?
 You can glue the ferrules back on.
 I suspect epoxy glue will last longer than superglue, but either gives you a bit more use out of the brush.

-In my defence, many of these are brushes to provide in classes and paint and takes and working on learn to paint kits…
+In my defence, many of these are brushes I provide at classes and paint and takes…

 Perhaps you have a few brushes with cracked lacquer on the handle that are uncomfortable to use.
 You could sand down cracked lacquer and/or coat it with gloss sealer to make the handles smoother and nicer to use.